 Eligible dependents must present to the air terminal personnel a verification letter (sample letter) signed by the member's commander verifying the member's deployment.
 The documentation must be in the dependents' possession during travel.

 Active duty Service members, National Guard Service members (drill, federal and state active duty) and Reserve Service members on drill status traveling under circumstances including (but not limited to) official Permanent Change of Station (PCS), Temporary Duty (TDY), or Temporary Additional Duty (TAD) orders are eligible for Space Required (Space-R) Travel.

 Space Required travel includes transportation on aircraft that is operated by an activity financed through the Transportation Working Capital Fund (TWCF); it also includes transportation on other DoD aircraft when reimbursement is appropriate in accordance with Chapter 9 (Support to Foreign Governments and Alliances), travel orders, Invitational Travel Orders (ITO), and other forms of travel authorization or approval.

-A Service member must have in his or her possession a travel order/authorization, and identification card published or issued by an approving authority.
+A Service member must have in their possession a travel order/authorization, and identification card published or issued by an approving authority.

-Once a Service member's emergency leave is approved, he or she will be provided Government-funded emergency leave for movement between CONUS and overseas, within overseas areas, and between overseas areas.
+Once a Service member's emergency leave is approved, they will be provided Government-funded emergency leave for movement between CONUS and overseas, within overseas areas, and between overseas areas.
 The following options will be provided in the order listed to meet the traveler's time-sensitive requirements: 1) Government-funded travel on previously scheduled DoD aircraft; 2) Government-funded commercial transportation when DoD aircraft are not reasonably available.